+Talent Acquisition

-Talent Acquisition: As of December 31, 2022, we had 423 full-time employees.
-During 2022, we increased the number of employees by 70% to support the rapid growth of our business, with 65% of the new hires being added to our sales team.
+As of December 31, 2023, we had 516 full-time employees.
+During 2023, we increased the number of employees by 22% to support the rapid growth of our business, with 76% of the new hires being added to our sales team.
 As we recruit, we are innovatively expanding external talent pools, and we actively seek talent of diverse backgrounds and strive to provide a work environment where the best ideas are welcomed from anywhere.

+Talent Management and Development

-Talent Development: On an annual basis, our leadership team participates in a talent review and succession planning exercise to identify organizational needs, development opportunities, and potential future leaders.
-As a result of these efforts and our commitment to providing growth opportunities for our talent, 18% of our employees were promoted or took new positions during 2022.
+On an annual basis, our leadership team participates in a talent review and succession planning exercise to identify organizational needs, development opportunities, and potential future leaders.
+As a result of these efforts and our commitment to providing growth opportunities for our talent, 17% of our employees were promoted or took new positions during 2023.
 We experienced a low undesired turnover of under 7%, despite the market's strong competition for talent.
+As part of our talent management process, employees participate in annual performance management to provide self-assessments and create plans to support their career objectives.
+We provide training and other development opportunities to help employees meet their objectives and have launched and expanded several programs that are developing technical skills, leadership skills, and helping our teams and leaders leverage the strengths of their people.
+In 2023, we developed and launched our Treace Leadership Development Program, created a Sales Leadership Handbook, expanded our strengths-based personal and team development programs, and expanded our sales training programs.

+Total Rewards

-Total Rewards: Our human capital strategies, initiatives, and outcomes are reviewed on a regular basis with the compensation committee of our board of directors.
-In addition, we partner with consulting firms to regularly benchmark our peer group companies and the broader market, and as a result of this analysis, we have implemented a number of changes to our rewards practices which we believe allows us to maintain our competitiveness in the market.
-We also believe strongly in providing employees the opportunity to participate as owners in the Company; this is done through broad-based equity programs granting stock options and restricted stock units, with the majority of our employees having received at least one equity grant.
+Our human capital strategies, initiatives, and outcomes are reviewed on a regular basis with the compensation committee of our board of directors.
+In addition, we partner with consulting firms to regularly benchmark our peer group companies and the broader market, and as a result of this analysis, we have implemented rewards practices that we believe allow us to maintain our competitiveness in the market.
+We also believe strongly in providing employees the opportunity to participate as owners in the Company; this is done through broad-based equity programs granting stock options and restricted stock units, with approximately 80% of our employees having received at least one equity grant.